FYforYouToolkit

 Frequently asked questions

-What's the difference between short-term and long-term capital gains?
+What is the difference between short-term and long-term capital gains tax rates?